kreismit/ECE4960/labs.md

 Unless stated otherwise, the following tests were done on a flat surface.

+#### Manual Control

+How difficult it is to drive the robot manually helps me understand the difficulty of controlling it algorithmically.

 * The three speed settings had significantly different effects.
 It was virtually impossible to flip when traveling slow; but at max speed I could hardly start without flipping.
 The top speed and the default speed were nearly the same.
+* The robot can turn in place quite predictably; however, it requires a lot of power to skid the wheels, and when the battery is low, it can no longer turn in place.
+* Though turning in place has a substantial force threshold, long arc turns are difficult not to do.
+I could not drive straight without maxing out the joysticks.
+In code, driving straight will require a feedback loop.

+#### Inertial Measurements

+How quickly the robot accelerates and decelerates tells me a lot about the robot's power-to-weight ratio.
+I don't have a scale, but I can calculate its mass (at least in terms of its motor torque.)

-* Acceleration : 6-8 feet to get to full speed.
-6-8 feet to coast to a stop
+* Acceleration: 6-8 feet to get to full speed.
+6-8 feet to coast to a stop.
+2-2.5 seconds to accelerate to full speed.
 * Can stop quickly by reversing with slow button (2 feet)
+* These numbers stayed relatively constant as the battery drained; but the maximum speed decreased.
+* Average max speed at full (ish) battery: 13 ft/s = 4 m/s = 9 mi/h
+* These measurements were the same whether the robot drove forward or backward.

+#### Gravitational Measurements

+OK, so I know the robot's motors are strong enough to accelerate and decelerate it quickly.
+How strong is that?
+Where is the weight in the robot?

 * The robot is quite stable - it has to tilt around 75° before it flips.
 * The robot is also somewhat topheavy - it flips if it accelerates or stops too suddenly.
-* On the first run, the battery lasted 35 min.
-* The range was quite good, at least 1000 feet line-of-sight.
-* The motors were not that strong - it was sometimes difficult to climb hills.
+* The motors were not very strong - it was sometimes difficult to climb hills.
 It could climb a 45° slope with a good battery, but it slowed significantly.
-Rough terrain also slowed it down since it had to get over many little slopes.
+Rough terrain also slowed it down since it had to climb over many short slopes.

+#### Frictional Measurements

 * The robot turned about its center predictably on a flat surface, but slopes made a big difference.
 * The robot's turn radius was predictable at a given battery level, speed, and type of terrain.
 Little rocks, initial speed, battery level, and slope all made a big difference.
-* The robot can turn in place quite predictably; however, it requires a lot of power to skid the wheels, and when the battery is low, it can no longer turn in place.

-Video(s) coming soon!
+* Average maximum rotational speed when turning in place: 75 rpm = 7.9 rad/s
+* The robot seemed to drive about the same on flat (hard) carpet, concrete, and asphalt.

+#### Other Measurements

+* The range was quite good, 250+ feet line-of-sight.
+* I could drive the robot around and under cars.
+The signal can go around at least 10 cars in a parking lot.
+* On the first and second runs, the battery lasted 35 min (when the robot was moving about 1/2 the time.)

 ### Simulation

 * I could accelerate nearly instantly and reverse direction nearly instantly.
 The time from full speed forward to full speed reverse was xxx sec; the time from full speed reverse to full speed forward was also xxx sec.

 * When I hit the wall, the robot did not bounce, flip, etc; the simulation paused and showed a warning triangle sign in the place of the robot until I backed away from the wall.

-Video(s) coming soon!